A Smarter Way to Improve Test Scores

-Here’s one true thing you will rarely hear from test prep tutors, “All the strategies and practice in the world won’t help if you don’t know how your child learns best.”
-If your child’s scores don’t match your reasonable expectations, it’s highly likely that there’s something in his test-taking approach that is holding him back.
-And more often than not, it’s something that he can’t articulate and your tutor won’t figure out by just watching him.
+If your child’s scores don’t match your reasonable expectations, it’s likely that there’s something in his test-taking approach that is holding him back.
+More often than not, he can’t articulate it and your tutor won’t figure out by observing.

-The traditional test prep approach is to identify the types of problems where the student makes mistakes.
-Then tutors either (a) re-teach the skills that should have been learned in school and/or (b) give tons and tons of similar practice problems and hope that the actual test mirrors the practice.
+The traditional approach to improve test scores is (1) identify the types of problems with the most mistakes, (2) re-teach the skills that should have been learned in school and (3) give lots of practice problems.

-Here’s the rub: (a) there’s no reason to believe that the SAT tutor is going to be any better at teaching the same skill a child never learned in school, and (b) the test creators spend a lot of time trying to make sure that the actual test does NOT mirror the widely available practice problems.
+Here’s the rub.
+There’s no reason to believe that the SAT tutor is going to be any better at teaching the same skill a child never learned in school.
+Also, keep in mind that test creators spend a lot of time making sure the actual test does NOT mirror widely available practice problems.

-But there is a better way.
-A newer way.
-Recent technological advances now make it a lot easier and affordable to understand how every child’s learning strengths and obstacles.
-Your child can now take our one hour at home test and efficiently measure how your child learns best including his ability to focus, memorize, reason, and pace himself.
+Recent technological advances now make it easier and affordable to understand every child’s learning strengths and obstacles.
+Your child can now take a one hour at home test and efficiently measure how he learns best including his ability to focus, memorize, reason, and pace himself.

-It’s no surprise that technology advances outpace school adoption, so more than likely your school isn’t yet measuring these skills.
+Technology advances typically outpace school adoption, so more than likely your school isn’t yet measuring these skills.
 That doesn’t mean you can’t.

-Once you have the accurate cognitive assessment data on how your child learns best, bring that to your child’s tutor.
-Ask the tutor to provide the handful of strategies that will work best rather than trying to go through the 500+ pages of workbooks that lack any specificity to your child’s individualized needs.
-You can be reasonably certain you will see a significant improvement with significantly less effort.
-And the insight you get will actually be useful for learning, not just for standardized test taking.
+Once you have the accurate cognitive assessment data on how your child learns best, bring that to your tutor.
+Ask the tutor to provide a handful of strategies that will work best rather than going through workbook pages that lack any specificity to your child’s individualized needs.
+You can be reasonably certain you will see a significant improvement with less effort.
+The insight you get will be useful for learning, not just standardized test taking.

-Of course, feel free to skip the tutor, and take advantage of the free strategies right here.
+Of course, feel free to skip the tutor, and take advantage of Mindprint’s free strategies.